 UNION WITH THE NATURE

-What Haiku brings us? - the answer is the union with nature and universe.
+The answer is the union with nature and the universe.

-With Haiku, we express what we see in a natural, simple, minimal, direct way, without a judgement - things as it is.
+With Haiku, we express what we see in a natural, simple, minimal, direct way, without a judgment - things as it is.
 It brings profound interpretation to each reader, leaving space for imagination.

-In this process we connect ourselves with the nature, object and with the universe, in a similar way as we practice tea ceremony, or making art.
+In this process, we connect ourselves with nature, object and with the universe, in a similar way as we practice tea ceremony, or making art.

 " Nature is my master"